 - The country is known as “The Land of the Rising Sun” as it was derived from Nihon or Nippon.
 The belief before is that Japan was the first country to see the sun in the East.

 - The Japanese Imperial family are descendants of a lineage that extends 2000 years.

 - The country has more than 5.5 million vending machines all over the territory – and the machines offer a lot of items.
 Some vending machines sell the usual stuff – soda, beer, coffee, cigarettes, junk food, comic books and toys.
 Quirkier vendo machines sell other things such as condoms, porn magazines, fish bait and for the ever discerning fan, used women’s underwear.

 - Crooked teeth is considered a mark of beauty among women in Japan – it is so coveted that many women ask the dentist to purposely make their teeth crooked.

 - Japan celebrates several festivals that may be quirky for other cultures – such as Hadaka Matsuri – or the Naked Festival where men remove their clothes in public and strut with private parts covered only by fundoshi.
-Another quirky festival is the Kanamara Matsuri – the Festival of the Steel Phallus – which celebrates both the penis and female fertility.
-Yes, you guessed it right, figures of the penis and the vagina get paraded by festival goers.
+Another quirky festival is the Kanamara Matsuri – the Festival of the Steel Phallus – which celebrates both the male organ and female fertility.
+Yes, you guessed it right, figures of the make and female private parts get paraded by festival goers.

 - While Japan is known for its sushi – which is rice seasoned and flavored with vinegar, salt and sugar – raw fish sliced alone without rice is sashimi and a lot of it is consumed in Japan and in other places in the world.

 - Raw horse meat is also considered as a rare delicacy among the Japanese who prefer to eat it thinly sliced and raw.